-Cilantro is an herb that is commonly used in many cuisines around the world.
-It is known for its distinct flavor and aroma, which can be described as fresh, citrusy, and slightly peppery.
-So what does cilantro taste like?
-As someone who has tasted cilantro, I can attest that it has a unique taste that can be difficult to describe.
+Cilantro is an herb used in many cuisines worldwide.
+It has a distinct flavor and aroma: fresh, citrusy, and slightly peppery.
+So, what does cilantro taste like?
+As someone who has tasted it, I can say it has a unique taste that’s hard to describe.

 Cilantro is often confused with coriander, which is the seed of the cilantro plant.
 While they come from the same plant, they have different flavors.
 Coriander has a warm, earthy, and slightly spicy taste, while cilantro has a fresher and more citrusy taste.
 It is important to note that not everyone enjoys the taste of cilantro, as some people find it to be soapy or unpleasant.
 According to a search result from Cleveland Clinic, this dislike for cilantro may be due to genetics and how our olfactory receptors perceive the smell.